opis/json-schema/README.md

                 "permissions": {
                     "$ref": "0/blog-permissions",

-                    "$comment": "Since our permissions have only string values we must convert them to an object" "$each": {
+                    "$comment": "Since our permissions have only string values we must convert them to an object", "$each": {
                         "name": {
                             "$ref": "0",
                             "$comment": "Use the current string as name (it is a valid json pointer)" },

-                        "$comment": "Again, we provide a valid value for enabled" "enabled": true
+                        "$comment": "Again, we provide a valid value for enabled", "enabled": true
                     }
                 }